evaggelos99/CheckersAI/notes.md

 * optimization
     * this will be added when I have a better evaluation function and understand the game better and redo possible moves fun

+## Changes 1.1.1

+* Minimax
+    * alphabeta prunning algorithm had some bugs didnt go to depth

+* General
+    * Player 1 doesnt play optimal for some reason don't know why.
+It could be because i switch the players and some bugs happen.
+Don't know where in code tho